 Note: This chapter will give you basic overview of Weblate internals.

-Weblate is based on Django and most of its code structure comes from that.
-If you are not familiar with Django, you might want to check Django at a glance to get basic understanding of files structure.
+Weblate is derives most of its code structure from, and is based on Django.
+Familiarize yourself with Django at a glance to get a basic understanding of its file structure.

 14.1 Modules